 When Allied Cash Advance is alerted that you plan to pursue arbitration, they know it will cost them money out of pocket.
 Not only do they run the risk of losing the case, but they will also pay for their mistake(s) and the arbitration itself.
 This gives you more leverage with your demands.

-If Allied Cash Advance doesn’t meet those demands and you have a real complaint, Agruss Law Firm, LLC can help by representing you in arbitration where you will get a fair, just, and transparent hearing.
+If Allied Cash Advance doesn’t meet those demands and you have a real complaint, Mike Agruss Law can help by representing you in arbitration where you will get a fair, just, and transparent hearing.

 Control and Leverage Triggers Faster Settlements